 “We’re doing a number of things in the distressed debt area and we’ve had a number of deals that have closed in that area,” he said.
 “We’ve also had a number of development deals, whereas last year nobody was doing any development deals.”

-Schechtman, who is senior director of Eastern’s turnaround and distressed group, said: “Never in my career or in Eastern’s history have we been more confident about the increase in market share.”
+Schechtman, who is head of Eastern’s turnaround and distressed group, said: “Never in my career or in Eastern’s history have we been more confident about the increase in market share.”

 Brokers from both Massey Knakal and Eastern Consolidated said the relationship is one of mutual respect.